H&M: Six concept brands

 In addition to the H&M brand, the company consists of six individual brands with separate concepts.
 Brands include Afound, Arket, COS, Monki, Weekday, and & Other Stories.

 COS

 COS launched its flagship store on London's Regent Street in March 2007 with a catwalk show at the Royal Academy.
 Its concept is encompassed by minimalist style inspired by architecture, graphics, and design.

-It specializes in modern clothing pieces for men and women that are less trend-oriented than other similarly priced labels.
-COS makes clothing that can be worn beyond the season.
-COS has 197 stores in 34 countries in Europe, Asia, North America, Australia and the Middle East and currently retails online to 19 markets via cos.com.

-H&M Details

-2016 saw a new H&M concept in The Dubai Mall come up, labelled now 'H&M Details'.